-1.02.12 The election commission shall issue final certified results, including the results of any hearings, no later than the Thursday following the completion of hearings.
+1.02.11 The election commission shall issue final certified results, including the results of any hearings, no later than three days following the completion of hearings.

-1.02.13 The election appeals committee shall accept appeals no later than the Thursday following the announcement of certified election results.
+1.02.12 The Executive Dean of Enrollment Management shall accept appeals no later than three days following the announcement of certified election results.

-1.02.14 The election appeals committee shall issue notice to all parties of an appeal, including the scheduled date of the pre-trial, no later than the Friday after the receipt of an appeal.
+1.02.13 The Executive Dean of Enrollment Management shall issue notice to all parties of an appeal, including the scheduled date of the meeting, no later than three days after the receipt of an appeal.